KhushiDusad/MusicGeneration/README.md

 - Artistic Expression: Integrate generated music into multimedia projects, art installations, or live performances.

 ## Data Description
 [This](https://www.kaggle.com/datasets/soumikrakshit/classical-music-midi) is the dataset I have used for making this music generator using LSTM.
 I have used MIDI files of music compositions by Albeniz and Chopin in this project.
 The midi files contain piano chords or piano notes.
-We analyse these MIDI files by extracting their notes, printing the music sheets, and converting them into .wav and .mp3 files.
+We analyze these MIDI files by extracting their notes, printing the music sheets, and converting them into .wav and .mp3 files.